d-vignesh/learning-notes/books/desiging-data-intensive-applications/chapter-2.md

 Data models provide different ways for storing and querying of data.
 The most widely used data models are the relational model, the document model and graph-based model.

 *Relational Models:*
 In relational models the data is organized into relations/tables, where each relation is an unordered collection of tuples/rows.
 Relational models impose schema-on-write(where the schema is explicit and ensures all the data written conforms to it).
 Each entity in our application will be modelled as a seperate relation and any attributes within the entity that could take multiple values will be moved into another relation(i.e., in case of a User entity, we will have a user relation that has the attributes like name, email, phone which are single valued attributes.
-But user's education, which is a multi valued attribute will be moved into a new relation called users_education and a link will be create between them to find particular user's education details).
+But user's education, which is a multi valued attribute will be moved into a new relation called users_education and a link will be created between them to find particular user's education details).
 This link is referred as foreign key.
 This kind of relationship is referred to as one-to-many relationship.
-Relational models provide josin using the foreign key to gather the scattered attributes of an entity and represent the whole data.
+Relational models provide joins using the foreign key to gather the scattered attributes of an entity and represent the whole data.
 This aspect was considered as a drawback in case of applications where all attributes of the entity are queried at once, but the relational model imposed a constraint of splitting the attributes even though it was not an application requirement, hence caused overheads like multiple joins and an awkward tranlation layer required between the objects in the application code and the database model of tables, rows and columns.
 Querying on relational models in done using SQL(Structured Query Language).
 SQL is a declarative query language [in declarative language, we just specify the pattern, conditions and transformations needed in our end result, but not the execution order to achieve the result.
 In contrast, for imperative languages we tell the computer to perform certain operations in a certain order].
 Based on the details provided in our sql query, the database system's query optimizer decides which indexes to use and in which order to execute various parts of the query to get the result.
 To some extend we can workaround this drawback by duplicating attributes across multiple relations, then the schema is not normalized and will need application code to maintain consistency with updates to such attributes.
 Some of the relational model based databases are Mysql, postgresql.

 *Document models:*